 - 6.28.
 At all scales sustainable development will be expected to protect the amenity of an area, its users, neighbours, residents and occupiers, including a development's future users, residents and occupiers.
 The council will expect development to integrate into its surroundings and protect visual amenity whilst respecting existing buildings and land uses around the development site. - 6.29.
 Private space, shared space and the design quality and construction of communal spaces all contribute to amenity.
 With greater pressure for higher densities and intensification of uses it is essential that amenity considerations are at the fore during the design process.
 Residents, occupiers and users can be seriously affected by poorly resolved issues impacting amenity such as space (internal and external, public and private), overlooking, aspect, layout, privacy, daylight, sunlight, outlook, microclimate and disturbance.
 Disturbance includes a number of factors such as noise, artificial lighting, smell, pollution, erosion, flooding and speed, volume and type of traffic. - 6.30.
 Given the potential for impact on quality of life the council will apply policies dealing with amenity rigorously where new development, including extensions and alterations, would unduly affect an area and its users, occupiers and residents.
 Whilst the most effective and efficient use of land and buildings is positively encouraged this must not be achieved at the expense of unacceptable loss of amenity for existing and future users, occupiers or neighbours. - 6.31.
 Inappropriately small homes can negatively impact on the health of occupiers.
 The delivery of good internal space standards, both in new dwellings and conversions, is vital to ensure that people can access decent housing.
 The council will therefore expect new homes as a minimum to achieve nationally described space standards.
-More spacious dwellings can also allow more people to work from home, thereby supporting economic growth whilst minimising the need to travel. - 6.XX Appropriate separation distances between dwellings will be agreed on an individual site and design basis, allowing a range of scenarios including front-to-front, front-to-side and back-to-back to be considered, as well as aspects such as density, scale, height differences and site levels.
-It will generally be expected that, within a back-to-back scenario, no less than 21 metres is proposed between facing principal windows of habitable residential rooms and windows of other uses that could result in significant overlooking.
-In circumstances where land levels vary, or the difference in building heights is greater than one storey, longer distances may be required.
-Shorter distances will be permitted where they are necessary to secure the positive reuse of a historic building or are consistent with the character of the local area, subject to it being demonstrated that an appropriate level of amenity for existing and future occupiers would be achieved. - 6.32.
+More spacious dwellings can also allow more people to work from home, thereby supporting economic growth whilst minimising the need to travel. - 6.32.
 The council will make use of established industry standards when assessing schemes, including 'Site Layout Planning for Daylight and Sunlight' (BRE Trust, 2011) having regard to context and other material considerations, 'Professional Practice Guidance on Planning and Noise, (2017); and any other relevant or updated documents.
 Where supporting information about amenity impacts require independent technical assessment, the applicant will be required to pay for this assessment.